FarrandTom/mini-summit/new_vpc_cluster/README.md

+# Start From Scratch
-# Create a new Watson Machine Learning Community Edition (WMLCE) environment in a New Virtual Private Cloud (VPC)!
+## Create a new Watson Machine Learning Community Edition (WMLCE) environment in a New Virtual Private Cloud (VPC)!

 ## Introduction
 This repository holds the containing code to provision a dedicated instance of [Watson Machine Learning Community Edition](https://www.ibm.com/support/knowledgecenter/en/SS5SF7_1.7.0/navigation/welcome.html) in the IBM Cloud utilizing IBM Cloud Schematics- infrastructure as code powered by Terraform.
 The dedicated instance of WMLCE is deployed to IBM's Virtual Private Cloud (VPC) infrastructure.